-Location: Bell Tower Building
+Location: Bell Tower Building- East Wing

-The mission of the Office of Student Development is to provide programs and services that enhance the educational mission of the University and the Division of Student Affairs.
-This is accomplished through fostering a learning environment that promotes and embraces mentoring, diversity, leadership development, problem solving and decision-making.
-To this end we assist students in developing a well-balanced lifestyle that promotes awareness and improves the quality of life for all members of the Channel Islands campus.
-OSD encourages participative and cooperative teamwork, spiritual awareness, intellectual stimulation, character development, cultural diversity, physical health and experiential leadership.
+The mission of Student Development is to provide programs and services that enhance the educational mission of the University and the Division of Student Affairs.
+This is accomplished by fostering a learning environment that promotes and embraces mentoring, diversity, leadership development, problem solving, and decision-making.
+Student Development assists students in developing a well-balanced lifestyle that promotes awareness and improves the quality of life for all members of the CSU Channel Islands campus.
+Student Development encourages participative and cooperative teamwork, spiritual awareness, intellectual stimulation, character development, cultural diversity, physical health, and experiential leadership.